dkarthe/webjeda-blog/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 ---
-title: How to create a Jekyll blog
+title: How to Create a Beautiful Jekyll Blog?
 desc: I created this beautiful looking Jekyll blog by forking a repository.
 You can also fork it to make it yours.
 Jekyll is a simple blog generator.
 You can use this as a static site builder.
 keywords: cerate Jekyll blog, blogging on Jekyll, github blogging
 author: sharathdt
-tags: Jekyll
+tags: Jekyll Web-Design
 ---

 <img alt="How to create a website using Github pages" title="How to create a website using Github pages" itemprop="thumbnailUrl" src="/images/how-to-create-a-blog-on-github-pages.jpg">